 When we start to compare ourselves to others or criticize them for not following exactly the step-by-step process we believe to be critical to our own success, then we lose the perspective that our goals and dreams do not have to be the same.

-Our goal is to pay off our debt by the time Justin turns forty.
-It’s still a few years off, but our entire family is on board and excited to see that day come.
-A friend of mine has equal, if not more student loan debt, but her goal doesn’t include paying anything more than the minimum payments on them.
+Our goal as a family has always been to pay off our debt before we turn 40.
+Seeing as 40 is less than a year away for me, we might not make it, but we are close and excited to see that day come.
+A friend of mine has significant student loans but her goal doesn’t include paying anything more than the minimum payments on them.
 She wants to see her family have experiences including vacations overseas and long weeks at Disney World.

 Does that make her financial plan wrong?
 No. It’s just different and helps her achieve her goals for herself and her family.